Sehore: Demographics

 As of 2001 India census, Sehore had a population of 90,930.
 Males constituted 52% of the population and females 48%.
 Sehore had an average literacy rate of 68%, higher than the national average of 59.5%: male literacy was 75% and female literacy was 61%.
 In Sehore, 14% of the population was under six years of age.

 According to the 2011 census, Sehore municipality with outgrowth had a population of 109,118.

 Government

 Sehore Assembly constituency is one of the 230 assembly constituencies of Madhya Pradesh.
-It comes under Bhopal (Lok Sabha constituency).
-Sudesh Rai is currently mla from Sehore.
+It comes under Bhopal (Lok Sabha constituency).Currently Sudesh Rai is mla from Sehore.